-Each person should sleep between 7 and 9 hours a day to ensure good health, but these hours are indicated for adults and should be adapted according to the age.
+Each person should sleep between 7 and 9 hours a day to ensure good health, but these hours are indicated for adults and should be adapted according to age.
 But more important than the number of hours you sleep is the quality of these hours.
-So, to sleep well you need a place that offers safety and tranquility to get a restful sleep that promotes well-being.
+So, to sleep well you need a place that offers safety and tranquillity to get a restful sleep that promotes well-being.

 How Much Sleep Do I Need?